krishnaathreyas/LIvestock_Behaviour_Analysis/README.md

 Pull requests are welcome.
 For major changes, please open an issue first.
 Let’s make smart farming a reality together!

 📬 Contact
-Developed with ❤️ by [Your Name]
+Developed with ❤️ by Krishna Athreyas
-📧 your.email@example.com
+📧 krishnaathreyas8@gmail.com
 📍 Based in Karnataka, India 🇮🇳